harlan-zw/harlanzw.com/content/posts/vue-use-head-v1.md

 ## Next Steps

-I am aiming to have this in Nuxt v3 stable soon.
+If you have any issues and/or questions related to v1, please comment in the [discussion](https://github.com/vueuse/head/discussions/161).

 If you have any ideas on the future of unhead and @vueuse/head please get in touch with me through an issue, Discord or Twitter.

 Thanks for reading!